 A Physician's Note

-Why a real clinic doesn't lead with PT-141
+Why a real clinic doesn't lead with a libido peptide

-If the first thing a peptide menu sells you is the libido peptide, ask why.
+If the first thing a peptide menu sells you is a libido peptide, ask why.
 The honest evaluation is rarely the easy sell.

 Joshua Hare, DO · May 7, 2026

-PT-141 (bremelanotide) works for some people.
-It's also one of the most heavily marketed peptides in the regional men's-health and "regenerative medicine" market.
+A centrally acting libido peptide works for some people.
+It's also one of the most heavily marketed categories in the regional men's-health and "regenerative medicine" market.
 Those two facts are not the same fact.

-Walk through the peptide pages of most NP-led clinics in Knoxville, Chattanooga, Atlanta, and Nashville and you will find PT-141 sold near the top of the menu.
+Walk through the peptide pages of most NP-led clinics in Knoxville, Chattanooga, Atlanta, and Nashville and you will find a libido peptide sold near the top of the menu.
 It's easy to understand why.
-Low libido is one of the most common complaints men over 35 bring into a clinic, and PT-141 has a clean, recognizable promise: a peptide for desire.
+Low libido is one of the most common complaints men over 35 bring into a clinic, and a libido peptide has a clean, recognizable promise: a peptide for desire.
 It's an injection.
-It costs $300–$600 a month.
 It's a tidy revenue line.

-At Limitless, PT-141 is not on the standing menu, and it isn't on a single one of our standard lab-report templates.
-We will prescribe it — but only after a real evaluation.
+At Limitless, a libido peptide is not on the standing menu, and it isn't on a single one of our standard lab-report templates.
+We will prescribe one — but only after a real evaluation, and only where lawful and indicated.
 Here is the reasoning.

 The libido complaint is rarely about desire